alstat/Analysis-with-Programming/README.md

 What is this repository for?
 =============================
 This repository is for [Analysis with Programming](http://alstatr.blogspot.com/) blog.
-Programming codes from the blog are aggregated into this repository.
+All the codes from the said blog are aggregated into this repository.

 About [Analysis with Programming](http://alstatr.blogspot.com/)
 =============================